-Table 10: Housing Mix Definitions House Mix Type Description Executive Housing Should generally: Be of high quality design; Be predominantly detached dwellings; Have 4 or more bedrooms; Be set in generous grounds; Be in an attractive setting, and; Overall development should be low density of no greater than 15 dwellings per hectare.
+Table 10: Housing with Definitions House Mix Type Description Executive Housing Should generally: 1) Be of high quality design; 2) Be predominantly detached dwellings; 3) Have 4 or more bedrooms; 4) Be set in generous grounds; 5) Be in an attractive setting, and; 6) Overall development should be low density of no greater than 15 dwellings per hectare.
 Full Range of House Types A genuine mix of housing that caters for the overall housing need.
 This will include affordable dwellings, starter homes, family dwellings, bungalows, elderly persons housing and executive dwellings.